An MBA in Technology or Information Technology (IT) can be a rewarding step for many students.

 Smack dab in the middle of Silicon Valley, there’s perhaps no business school that’s closer to the headquarters of some of the world’s biggest technology firms.
 Typically, between one-quarter and one-third of each of Stanford’s MBA classes go into the technology sector.

-View School ProfileTepper offers a robust selection of electives in information technology, as well as an MBA track in “Technology Leadership.”
-The school's recently-launched campus in Silicon Valley will only solidify ties with the tech industry.
+View School ProfileTepper offers a robust selection of electives in information technology, as well as an MBA track in “Technology Strategy and Product Management,” which helps students learn about the challenges and opportunities in developing new technologies or technology companies.
+The school has a campus in Silicon Valley, where it’s solidified ties with the tech industry.
 In recent years, between 30 and 40 percent of the school’s MBA cohort have gone into the technology industry.

 View School ProfileInformation technology is a $70 billion industry in India, and IIM-A students know this: typically, over half of the school’s PGP-X grads go into the sector.